 MedAdvisor App - Pharmacy Guide to Active Script List (ASL)

-Active Script List (ASL) is a secure digital record of a patient’s electronic and computer-generated paper prescriptions—an ideal solution for those managing multiple medications.
+Active Script List (ASL) is a secure digital record of a patient’s electronic prescriptions making it an ideal solution for those managing multiple medications.

 Once a patient is registered, they no longer need to track individual eScript tokens.
-With their consent, you can access their ASL and dispense medications directly from the list, streamlining the dispensing process and reducing delays.
+With their consent, you can access their ASL and dispensed medications directly from your dispense system, streamlining the overall dispensing workflow.

 The MedAdvisor App now supports ASL, giving your patients a convenient way to manage their scripts while enabling you to deliver faster, more efficient service.
 Now is the perfect time to start talking to your patients about registering for ASL.